Sean Murphy Player Props: Braves vs. Rays

 Rays Pitching Rankings

-- The Rays' 3.71 team ERA ranks fourth across all league pitching staffs.
+- The Rays have the third-ranked team ERA across all MLB pitching staffs (3.68).

-- Rays pitchers combine to rank 11th in baseball in home runs given up (93 total, one per game).
+- Rays pitchers combine to surrender 94 total home runs at a rate of one per game (to rank 11th in baseball).

-- The Rays will send Glasnow (2-2) out for his eighth start of the season.
-He is 2-2 with a 4.50 ERA and 56 strikeouts through 36 2/3 innings pitched.

-- The righty's last appearance was on Saturday against the Seattle Mariners, when he went 5 2/3 innings, surrendering three earned runs while allowing seven hits.
+- The righty last pitched on Sunday against the Seattle Mariners, when he tossed 3 1/3 innings, allowing five earned runs while giving up nine hits.

 © 2023 Data Skrive.
 All rights reserved.